ethras/flow-maestro/protocols/parent-child-information-flow.md

 ## Information Flow

 1. `/ideate` captures intent in the change folder.
-2. `/plan` decides which capabilities are touched and seeds delta files.
+2. `/blueprint` decides which capabilities are touched and seeds delta files.
 3. `/work` pushes technical detail into both the journal and the relevant delta files.
 4. `/qa` verifies capability outcomes and ensures delta specs are merge-ready.
 5. `flowm specs apply` projects the deltas into canonical specs and archives the change.

 ## Guidelines

 - Keep capability deltas short and behavior-focused.
-If content belongs in plan or journal, do not repeat it in the delta.
+If content belongs in the blueprint or journal, do not repeat it in the delta.
-- Reference canonical specs by path (`specs/<capability>/spec.md`) when citing behavior in plans or QA notes.
+- Reference canonical specs by path (`specs/<capability>/spec.md`) when citing behavior in blueprints or QA notes.
 - If multiple change folders touch the same capability, coordinate sequencing and run `flowm changes list` to avoid conflicting deltas.
-- When a capability needs wholesale rewrite, document the migration plan in `plan.md` and use the delta file to show the final state.
+- When a capability needs wholesale rewrite, document the migration strategy in `blueprint.md` and use the delta file to show the final state.